BCendana/MapProject/README.md

 This software utilizes the JavaFX library.

 ## TODO
-- Add logic to buttons to prevent input errors
-  - Includes prevent points with empty names
-- Implement panning and zooming
+- Implement zooming
-- Implement saves having custom map images
 - Improve aesthetics of menu
 - Add custom icons to points
 - Make point's text more easily readable on various types of backgrounds
+- Add a help/about screen
+- Add a settings screen
+- Implement a weighted graph structure using the SpatialPoints